At WGG Kindy, our focus in on having FUN, learning through play and developing the whole child.

 We were affiliated with C&K for many years, and in 2014 we made the decision to change to Lady Gowrie, who have been providing Early Education and Care to Queensland children for the past 75 years.
 2020 marks Wynnum General Gordon’s 70th anniversary year.

-Best practice educational curriculum – the Early Years Learning Framework (national) and The Qld Kindergarten Curriculum Guideline.
+Best practice educational curriculum – the Early Years Learning Framework (national) and The Qld Kindergarten Learning Guideline.